WGeckle80/enee101-robot-hand-control/README.md

 Upload the `robot_hand_procedure.ino` sketch from the `robot_hand_procedure` directory to a target Arduino, and take note of its port name.

-**Note: while the sketch compiles, it is currently incomplete.
-I do not currently have permission to upload code based on the work of Matthew Schuyler.
-All code in this repository is entirely my own.**

 Install Python 3 and pip (if applicable), and install the required libraries with the following terminal commands: